-8. Make sure you keep this blog career-focused and not a social blog (put your favorite shows and what you had for lunch over on Facebook).
+8. Make sure you keep this blog career-focused and not a social blog – put your favorite TV shows and what you had for lunch over on Facebook if you want to, not on this blog.
 While you’re at it, look over all your other social sites and make sure you’re presenting a strictly professional image to those people that you haven’t accepted as “friends”.

 Insights & Identity

 10. You should clearly set the tone throughout the blog that you are a professional on a certain topic and that you can offer insights and information relevant to your specialty or industry.
 If people are impressed with your writings, make sure they can easily find your contact information and can reach you in a timely manner.
 Your digital identity, including your professional blog, can be a great way for potential hiring managers or recruiters to learn more about you, thus giving you an edge when they are looking for something more than just a resume to lead them to their interview candidate.